-I had no problem unblocking Netflix and HBO NOW to watch my favorite TV shows with Speedify.
-I was able to watch Hulu as well, but it only worked with one server in Northern Virginia (so if it gets crowded, you might not get reliable speeds).
-I couldn’t watch Amazon Prime Video, Disney+, or BBC iPlayer at all.
+I was only able to unblock 3 out of the 5 streaming platforms I tested but was impressed with the streaming quality on the platforms that worked.
+I had no problem unblocking Netflix and HBO Max to watch my favorite TV shows with Speedify.
+I watched Hulu as well, but it only worked with one server in Northern Virginia (so if it gets crowded, you might not get reliable speeds).
+Sadly, I couldn’t watch Amazon Prime Video, Disney+, or BBC iPlayer at all.

 Speed determines how fast content uploads, so if you're torrenting or streaming, you want the speed to be somewhat identical to your regular internet speed.
 Since a VPN encrypts your data, it usually takes a bit longer to send your data back and forth, which can slow down your connection.
 However, if your ISP deliberately slows down your connection (also known as throttling) a VPN might increase your internet speed.
 Testing a VPN is somewhat pointless because new servers pop up and affect speed.
 Your speed can also differ according to your location, so your speed test might not match ours.
 Having said that, we tested the speed in numerous locations to provide you with the average.